Worker-owned cooperatives are successfully providing home care services and growing their futures as cooperative business owners.

 Every day and estimated 10,000 people in the US reached the age of retirement.
 As the Baby Boom generated moved into their senior years, they will need support to age in place.
 This has created a huge demand for home care workers across the country.

 Millions of Americans rely on home care workers (home care aides, personal care attendants, personal assistants, nursing assistants, and others) for help with essentials like getting out of bed, getting dressed, and getting to work or to church.

 Cooperatives are a source of quality care and, for the worker-owners, a source of work improvements.
 Through the ownership of their cooperatives, the workers are addressing issues of low wages, poor benefits, and insufficient training.

 Co-ops in Our Network

-NWCDC assisted the startup of four home care cooperatives: Circle of Life Cooperative in Bellingham, Peninsula Home Care Cooperative in Port Townsend, and Capital Homecare Cooperative in Olympia–all in Washington State and Paradise Home Care Cooperative in Hawaii.
-In addition, there are several new home care co-ops ready to begin operations.
+NWCDC assisted the startup of five home care cooperatives: Circle of Life Cooperative in Bellingham, Peninsula Home Care Cooperative in Port Townsend, Capital Homecare Cooperative in Olympia, Ridgeline Homecare Cooperative–all in Washington State.
+NWCDC has also assisted other homecare cooperatives such as Paradise Home Care Cooperative in Hawaii and provided guidance to groups in New Mexico, Texas, and New Hampshire.